-American Municipal Tax-Exempt Compliance Corporation d/b/a AMTEC, of Avon, Connecticut, and Michael Torsiello, C.P.A. (an independent Certified Public Accountant) of Morrisville, North Carolina (together, the "Verification Agents") will deliver to the Authority on or before the date of delivery of the Series 2019C Bonds their verification report indicating that they have verified, in accordance with the standards established by the American Institute of Certified Public Accountants, the mathematical accuracy of certain computations showing the adequacy of the cash and the maturing principal of and interest on certain government obligations held in the refunding trust fund to provide for the payment of the principal of and interest and redemption premiums, if any, on the Refunded Bonds.
+American Municipal Tax-Exempt Compliance Corporation d/b/a AMTEC, of Avon, Connecticut, and Michael Torsiello, C.P.A. (an independent Certified Public Accountant) of Morrisville, North Carolina (together, the "Verification Agents") will deliver to the Authority on or before the date of delivery of the Series 2020A Bonds their verification report indicating that they have verified, in accordance with the standards established by the American Institute of Certified Public Accountants, the mathematical accuracy of certain computations showing the adequacy of the cash and the maturing principal of and interest on certain government obligations held in the refunding escrow fund to provide for the payment of the principal of and interest and redemption premiums, if any, on the Refunded Bonds and the yield on the investments in the refunding escrow fund.
 The verification report will state that the Verification Agents have no obligation to update the report because of events occurring, or data or information coming to their attention, subsequent to the date of the report.